-In both scenarios, if the media flow is not transferred through a transit network owned by a third-party operator, inter-operator RACF communications may not be needed.
+In both scenarios, inter-operator RACF communications may not be needed.
 Because application layer signalling or path-coupled QoS signalling can pass the QoS information between different operators' domains, the RACF in each operator's domain can work independently, without any inter-operator RACF communications via the Ri reference point.

-However in scenario 1, if the media flow is transferred through a transit network owned by a third-party operator, the QoS information for a given service cannot be passed through application layer signalling to the RACF in the transit network.
-The RACF in the transit network is required for the end-to-end QoS, but generally no application functions exist in the transit network.
-In this case, inter-operator RACF communications via the Ri reference point might be needed for invoking the RACF in the transit network with resource requests, see Figure 25.
+However in scenario 1, if the media flow is transferred through an adjacent network without the SCF, the QoS information for a given service cannot be passed through application layer signalling to the RACF in the transit network.
+The RACF in the adjacent network is required for end-to-end QoS, and inter-operator RACF communication via the Ri reference point is needed for requesting resources in the adjacent network.
+Figure 28 depicts a general network configuration for this scenario.

-In scenario 2, if the media flow is transferred through a transit network owned by a third-party operator, inter-operator RACF communications may also not be needed.
-Because path-coupled QoS signalling can pass the QoS information to the transit network, the RACF in each operator's domain can work independently, without any inter-operator RACF communications via the Ri reference point.
+In scenario 2, if the media flow is transferred through an adjacent network, inter-operator RACF communications may also not be needed.
+Because path-coupled QoS signalling can pass the QoS information to the adjacent network, the RACF in each operator's domain can work independently, without any inter-operator RACF communications via the Ri reference point.

-Figure 25/Y.2111 - Inter-operator RACF communications
+Figure 28 - Inter-operator RACF communications via a transit network